Philip0511/https-github.com-vault-aws-terraform/README.md

-# Vault AWS Terrafor Quickstart
+# Vault AWS Terraform Quickstart

 This repo is meant to provision everything you need for a new Vault instance with a Route53 domain.